codefresh-io/cap-docs.codefresh.io/_docs/integrations/github-actions.md

 1. Select **GitHub Actions**, and then click **Configure**.
 1. Define the arguments for the GitHub Action.
 [Review GitHub Action arguments](#codefresh-github-action-integration-arguments).
   * For the **CF_API_KEY**, click **Generate**.
 Note down the token generated.
-  * To create a container registry integration for DockerHub if you don't have one, click **Create Container Registry Integration**, and then configure the settings.
-See [Docker Hub integration]({{site.baseurl}}/docs/integrations/docker-hub/).
+  * To create a container registry integration if you don't have one, click **Create Container Registry Integration**, and then select the one to add.
+See the Related articles for links to container registry documentation.
   * To create a Jira integration, click **Create Atlassian Jira Integration**, and then configure the settings.
 See [Jira integration]({{site.baseurl}}/docs/integrations/jira/).
 1. Enter this token in GitHub Actions [as a secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with the name `CF_API_KEY`.
   Now you can reference it in all GitHub pipelines as you would any other secret.